 Credit risk represents the financial risk to the Company as a result of a default by the counterparty, that is, failure of counterparty to comply with its obligations to service the outstanding debt.
 Credit risk is defined in terms of Investec Bank Limited's credit policies and procedures manual, which establishes sound credit risk management processes.
-These procedures and processes are monitored by the Credit Committee of Investec Bank Limited.
+The procedures and processes of Fox Street 7 (RF) limited have been outsourced to Investec Bank Limited as part of the Servicing Agreement and are monitored by the Credit Committee of Investec Bank Limited.
+This encompasses the Sensitivity Analysis which is performed at a Banking Industry Level.
+Further disclosure on this is available as part of the Investec Bank Limited AFS for 31 March 2022 as published.

 The obligations of each borrower to Fox Street 7 (RF) Limited in respect of repayment of a loan are secured by mortgage bonds registered in favour of Fox Street 7 (RF) Limited over the property of such borrowers.
 The collateral of the loans is represented by these properties.
-As at 31 March 2021, the value of the collateral held is R3 117 154 471.
+As at 31 March 2022, the value of the collateral held is R2 573 768 423.